 Popular Career Options

-Graduates of master's degree programs have the advanced technical and theoretical knowledge to qualify for positions in hospitals, insurance companies, information system companies and healthcare consulting firms.
-These positions include:
+Graduates of master's degree programs have the advanced technical and theoretical knowledge they need to qualify for positions in hospitals, insurance companies, information system companies and healthcare consulting firms.
+Possible job titles include:

 - Chief information officer